wks/mds2/README.md

 *Just a simpler Maven Document Server re-written in Python*

-If you want to read the HTML JavaDocs or ScalaDocs in your local Maven or Ivy repositories (usually in `~/.m2/repository` or `~/.ivy2/cache`), this program can run a web server and serve the contents inside those `*-javadoc.jar` packages.

-By the way, you have to configure your Maven or SBT to download JavaDoc packages.
-This program will not download them for you.
+`mds2` is a simple HTTP server.
+It will serve all files with the suffix "-javadoc.jar" in the following directories:

+* `~/.m2/repository`
+* `~/.ivy2/cache`
+* `~/.mds2/jars`

 ## How to use?

+If you use Maven, SBT or other tools that download jar packages for you, you need to configure them to also download the JavaDoc packages.

+To start the HTTP server, invoke:

-    python2 mds2.py
+    python3 mds2.py

 And then open a browser.

-Make sure you use **python2**.
-Some Linux distributions (e.g. Arch) aliases `python` as `python3` instead of `python2`.
-Be careful.
+Make sure you use **python3**.
+Some systems (e.g. OSX) provides Python 2 and the `python` command is aliased to `python2`.

 ## Command-line parameters